hexops/machengine.org/content/pkg/mach-earcut.md

 > When a project has an experimental warning, it means all bets are off.
 You should carefully read the warning to understand why the project is experimental, and assume the worst.

-**Status:** This is a port of mapbox/earcut, it should work well and matches the upstream implementation 1:1 but is not well-tested.
-If issues are found, our ability to resolve them will be limited.

 **Tracking issue:** https://github.com/hexops/mach/issues/967

 ## Background